tendermint/tendermint/README.md

   * __Usage__:<br/>
     Validate a transaction.
 This message should not mutate the state.
     Transactions are first run through CheckTx before broadcast to peers in the mempool layer.
-    You can make CheckTx semi-stateful and clear the state upon `Commit`, to ensure that all txs in the blockchain are valid.
+    You can make CheckTx semi-stateful and clear the state upon `Commit` or `BeginBlock`, to allow for dependent sequences of transactions in the same block.

 #### Commit
   * __Returns__: